om-ai-lab/OmTrackVLA/README.md

-# OpenTrackVLA 🤖 👀
+# OmTrackVLA 🤖 👀

 **Visual Navigation & Following for Everyone.**

 [](https://opensource.org/licenses/Apache-2.0) [](https://www.google.com/search?q=) [](https://www.google.com/search?q=) [](https://arxiv.org/abs/2509.12129)

-**OpenTrackVLA** is a fully open-source Vision-Language-Action (VLA) stack that turns **monocular video** and **natural-language instructions** into actionable, short-horizon waypoints.
+**OmTrackVLA** is a fully open-source Vision-Language-Action (VLA) stack that turns **monocular video** and **natural-language instructions** into actionable, short-horizon waypoints.

 This repository is dedicated to democratizing embodied AI.
 We have intentionally released our highly efficient **0.6B checkpoint** along with the **full training pipeline**.

-### 🚀 Why OpenTrackVLA?
+### 🚀 Why OmTrackVLA?

   * **Fully Open Source:** We release the model weights, inference code, *and* the training stack—not just the inference wrapper.
   * **Accessible:** Designed to reproduce, fine-tune, and deploy with affordable compute .
   * **Multimodal Control:** Combines learned priors with visual input to guide real or simulated robots via simple text prompts.

-> **Acknowledgment:** OpenTrackVLA builds on the ideas introduced by the original [TrackVLA project](https://github.com/wsakobe/TrackVLA).
+> **Acknowledgment:** OmTrackVLA builds on the ideas introduced by the original [TrackVLA project](https://github.com/wsakobe/TrackVLA).
 Their partially-open release inspired this community-driven effort to keep the ecosystem open so researchers and developers can continue improving the stack together.

 ---

 ## 📢 News & Updates

 - 🔥 We have updated the model weights and refreshed the benchmark scores in the performance table.
-The latest checkpoint is available at **[omlab/opentrackvla-qwen06b](https://huggingface.co/omlab/opentrackvla-qwen06b)**.
+The latest checkpoint is available at **[omlab/OmTrackVLA-0.6B](https://huggingface.co/omlab/OmTrackVLA-0.6B)**.
 We will keep updating — **please keep watching this repository!**
 - **[Coming Soon]** 📦 We will be releasing the full training data.
 Stay tuned!

 ---